openframeworks/ofBook/02_cplusplus_basics/chapter.md

 For arithmetic completeness, I should mention that the subtractive *decrementing* operator (counter--) also exists.
 Also, as you might have guessed by now, if one can say `counter + 1`, then a C compiler would also recognize the other classic arithmetic like `counter - 3` (subtraction), `counter * 2` (asterisk is multiplication), `counter / 2` (division), and overriding the order of operations by using parentheses, such as `(counter + 1) / 2` evaluating to a different result than `counter + 1 / 2`.
 Putting a negative sign before a variable will also do the right thing and negate it, as if it were being subtracted from zero.
 C extends this basic palette of maths operators with boolean logic and bitwise manipulation; I will introduce them in Variables part 2.

 There are a few more essentials to learn about variables, but we're going to take what we've learned so far and run with it in the name of fun.
 In the meantime, give yourself another pat on the back for making it this far!
 You learned what variables are, and how to perform basic arithmetic on them.
-Please give us a shout about your progress so that we may celebrate along with you.
-Tweet the following:

-**@stroustrup I know why you called it C++; #ofBook**

 ## If-Then